 We’re about being there for our clients when it really matters.
 When it absolutely has to be right.
 Doing the right thing is both our ethos and sweet spot.
 And it’s why clients turn to us again and again.

 I graduated from Northeastern University with a BSBA in Accounting and Management Information Systems, and a Masters in Accounting.
 I am also a licensed Certified Public Accountant.

 Julianne Meyer, Consultant

 It's the people that make Berkeley different to other consultancies.

 Bright, friendly, down-to-earth people who are both thinkers and doers.
 Working by your side, as consultants and colleagues, to get the right results.

-Home > News & Views > News & Events > Moving your data centre to the cloud
+Home > News & Views > Insights & News > Moving your data centre to the Cloud

 There is lots of hype around Cloud, and confusion between public and private Clouds and what they can offer.
 But navigate that successfully, and there are some genuine and exciting benefits to be realised by migrating data centre operations to a Cloud-based approach.